-1) Amount of remuneration for individual Directors

 b.
+Amounts of remuneration for individual Directors

 The Officer Appointment and Remuneration Advisory Committee determines individual amounts of remuneration after discussing the draft on individual amounts of remuneration, including performance evaluations, prepared by the President, and reports the determination process to the Board of Directors.